Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Experiments

-\textit{Distribution Shift in Datasets.} According to our problem definition (\problemname), we must conduct experiments where a pre-trained \gnn is evaluated on a target dataset that exhibits a covariate shift relative to the source dataset.
-For graph classification, we choose edge homophily ratio \cite{beyondhomophily2020} to generate graph datasets with shifted distributions because \gnns are intrinsically affected by this property for information aggregation \cite{mpnn2017}.
-We choose Page Rank \cite{evalrobust2023} as a popularity-based property since it implies a challenging distribution shift \cite{evalrobust2023}.
-We present more details on distribution shift in Appendix \ref{apdx:dist_shift} and additional experiments for other distribution shifts (graph density, clustering coefficient) in Appendix \ref{apdx:exp_dist_shift}.
+\textit{Distribution Shift in Datasets.} Our problem definition (\problemname) requires evaluating a source-trained \gnn on target datasets that exhibit a covariate shift from the source data.
+To implement this, our main experiments induce shifts based on fundamental graph properties.
+For graph classification, we generate datasets with varying edge homophily ratios \citep{beyondhomophily2020}, a property known to intrinsically affect \gnn information aggregation \citep{mpnn2017}.
+For node classification, we use PageRank \citep{evalrobust2023} to create a popularity-based shift, which provides a challenging evaluation scenario.
+Further details on the generation of these distributions are in Appendix \ref{apdx:dist_shift}, and additional experiments on other shifts (e.g., graph density, clustering coefficient) are in Appendix \ref{apdx:exp_dist_shift}.

 \textbf{Evaluation Setting.} All datasets are split in half to create source and target sets with shifted distributions.
 We train a base \gnn on the source set and evaluate it on the target set.
 Since baseline prompting methods rely on supervised training, we allow only the baselines to access labeled data for training in four setups of 25\%, 50\%, 75\%, and 100\% (full supervision).
 Please find experiments on 50\%, 75\% and 100\% labeled data in Appendix \ref{apdx:fully_supervised}.
-We report F1-score, and F1-score improvement, referred to as IMP, compared to the BaseModel baseline.
+We report the F1-score and the relative improvement in F1-score (IMP\%) compared to the BaseModel baseline.